When Birthparents Adopt

 At Abrazo, we welcome the opportunity to “return the favor” by entrusting children to moms who lovingly and voluntarily placed their own years ago.
 We have been privileged to place with both birthmothers and birthfathers whose biological children were previously placed for adoption.
 It seems ironic that they sometimes approach adoption agencies worried whether they’d be found “fit” to parent someone else’s child; what more could one do to prove their selfless commitment to children’s best interests than to have been through an adoption themselves, once upon a time?!

-However, it’s troubling how many adopting parents who were themselves birthparents tend to be extremely close-minded about open adoption.
+However, some adopting parents who were themselves birthparents can be extremely close-minded about open adoption.
 It’s almost as if their attitude is “well, I didn’t get to keep in touch with my child, so why should someone else have it better than I did?”
 (Fortunately, the teen birthmom cited above was not one of these women.
 She could not fathom putting another mother through the agony of not knowing that she herself had endured.)

 We once reviewed an application in which a couple who placed years ago in a private adoption had since been through infertility and now wanted to adopt.
 The were a charming couple, who openly acknowledged how very painful it was to relinquish their firstborn.
 However, as they noted in their paperwork, they hoped to match with a birthmom who will settle for only letters and photos sent through the agency after placement.
 Why?
-Because having waited so long to parent a child together, they don’t want to have to ‘share’ that child with anyone else.
+Because having waited so long to parent a child together, they didn’t want to have to ‘share’ that child with anyone else.
 (Even if she is someone who is permanently sharing her child with them.)
+Much as Abrazo had hoped to be able to help them, in the end, they sought to pursue a closed adoption elsewhere.

 We know there are plenty of adoptive parents who secretly feel this way.
 We’re not sure how to tell them, though, that unless they plan to live in a cave in some remote region, from the day they adopt, they’ll have to share that child with plenty of people (grandparents, teachers, Scout leaders, clergy, neighbors, classmates, friends, to start the list) and in the big picture, that child’s birthparents would be the least likely of any of those folks to “interfere.”

-And frankly, we have yet to see any expectant mother come into our office saying “Hey, I know just what I want!
+And frankly, most agencies have yet to see any expectant mother come into the adoption process saying “Hey, I know just what I want!
 Help me find my child adoptive parents who are fearful, distrusting, and insular, and will cut me out of their lives as soon as they get what they want from me!”
+Even if they did, that’s not the sort of adoptive family that would be likely to be sensitive to the needs of the adoptee, over the life span.

 Adopting Better For Having Been Through It Before